axyorah/location_records/README.md

-# Simple Express App For Adding Notes to GeoLocations
+# Simple Express App For Attaching Text Records to GeoLocations

-<p style="color:grey;">ExpressApp test project.
-Under construction...</p>
+<p style="color:grey;">This is purely educational test project meant to get comfortable with MongoDB + Express combination.</p>

 - Create isolated environments (**projects**) that can be shared with other people;
 - Define colorcoded **collections** (e.g., 'bird watching spots' or 'coffee places');